Q: Where are your shelters located?

 Q: Do you provide community services hours for individuals under the age of 18?

 A: Volunteer opportunities located at any of our program sites are geared toward those age 18+.
 On a case-by-case basis we can accommodate younger volunteers at our Distribution Center or Administrative Offices.
 There are several other ways that those of all ages can volunteer your time and support those we serve, particularly by running drives for essential items or by preparing and donating bagged lunches.
+If you’re interested in assembling bagged lunches for FBMS, click here to view our request form.

 Q: What volunteer opportunities do you have for groups?